 I am 40+ and just completed my A.A. in Diversified Studies, and am continuing my studies at Langston University in Langston, Oklahoma.
-I am working on a Dual Bachelors (B.S. in Corrections and B.A. in Sociology).
+I am working on my Bachelor's (B.S. in Corrections with a minor in Sociology).
 I am a formerly incarcerated inmate of the ODOC and FBOP.
-I have been out of custody over a decade.
+I have been out of custody for over a decade.

 I want everyone to read this common sense legislation.
 While we have made some improvements, clean slate legislation would improve opportunity for offenders, and make the legal process much simpler.

 While people think about the offender just getting released, people fail to think about the consequences of a criminal record down the road in regards to education, employment, housing, and opportunity overall.